pinpoint-apm/pinpoint-apm.github.io/documents/alarm.md

 The alarm messages(refer to as payloads) sent to webhook receiver have the different schema depending on the Alarm Checker type.
 You can see the payload schemas in [3.Others - The Specification of webhook payloads and the examples](alarm.md##3.Others).

-To enable the webhook alarm service, You need to configure _webhook.enable_ in [batch-root.properties](https://github.com/pinpoint-apm/pinpoint/blob/master/batch/src/main/resources/batch-root.properties) file.
+To enable the webhook alarm service, You need to configure _pinpoint.modules.web.webhook_ in [application.yml](https://github.com/pinpoint-apm/pinpoint/blob/master/batch/src/main/resources/application.yml) file.
 Webhook receiver urls can be configured in web UI after configuring the web module to enable webhook as described in the following section.

 ```
 # webhook config
-webhook.enable=true
+pinpoint.modules.web:
+    webhook: true
 ```

 > **NOTICE!**